Caveats, Covenants & Easements

-A caveat is a document that any person with a legal interest in a property can lodge on the property.
-After lodging the caveat, a caveat note appears on the property title giving anyone with an interest notice that a third-party claims rights over the property.
-This prevents any further legal dealings on the property without first, the resolution of the caveat.
+A caveat is a document that can be lodged on a property by any person with a legal interest in it.
+This document notifies anyone with an interest that a third party has a claim over the property, and prevents any further legal dealings on the property without the resolution of the caveat.

 What are covenants?